chinghuachen/natural-language-classifier-nodejs/README.md

 1. Update the [app.js](app.js#L33) file with the classifier id in the response from the API when you create the classifier.

-1. Push your app to make it live:
+1. Make your service live:

 	```sh
 	$ cf push
 	```

-	For more details about developing applications that use Watson Developer Cloud services in Bluemix, see [Getting started with Watson Developer Cloud and Bluemix][getting_started].

-1. To get the app to respond to input, you need to obtain service credentials and train the Classifier.
+1. Your service is now live and your app is hosted at `<application-name>.mybluemix.net`.
+However, to get the service to respond to input, you need to obtain service credentials and train the Classifier.
 For instructions on how to do this, refer to our general documentation [here](https://watson.stage1.mybluemix.net/doc/nl-classifier/get_start.shtml).

 ## Running locally

-If you prefer to host your app locally, follow these steps after you have completed the steps above.
-Note that to run the Classifier service, your app will still need to be connected to Bluemix.
+If you prefer to host your app locally, follow these steps after you have completed all of the above steps.

 1. Download and install [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).